Personal Injury Attorney Fees, Case Costs, and Referrals – PI

 Some lawyers want clients to pay costs in advance, some want costs paid as the case proceeds, and some will advance costs until the end of the case when money is awarded.
 Good lawyers recover money for the client in almost every case.
 When they advance costs for a client, they are repaid out of the money they make the insurance company pay you.

-If you hire a lawyer, the fee agreement presented to you will provide specifics about attorney fees and case costs.
-Read it with care, ask questions, and know your rights.
+If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
+Read it with care.
+Ask questions.
+Know your rights.

 Information for free.
 This information on this website is a free service that allows you to make informed choices about your personal injury claim.
-You can make a phone call or fill out a contact form to get more information.
-Get your questions answered at no charge with an initial phone or e-mail.
+If you contact us, we will do our best to answer your initial phone or e-mail questions about your injury claims at no charge.

 Meet Our Personal Injury Attorney